Torch Song

 Characters

-Ed Reiss (M, 35-40): Arnold’s lover.
+Ed Reiss (M/X, 35-40): Arnold’s lover.
 A Brooklyn school teacher caught between his authentic self and his position in society.
 Very handsome, charming, but annoyingly mercurial.
 An overthinker.

-Laurel (F, 35): Ed’s liberal partner with a history of falling for queer and/or unavailable men.
+Laurel (F/X, 35): Ed’s liberal partner with a history of falling for queer and/or unavailable men.
 She hopes that Ed will be the last one.
 Simultaneously mature and naive.

-Mrs. Beckoff (F, 60): Arnold’s widowed, conservative mother.
+Mrs. Beckoff (F/X, 60): Arnold’s widowed, conservative mother.
 Shares her son’s tendency to complain.
 Now retired and moved to Florida.
 Struggles to accept Arnold’s homosexuality and his plans to adopt David.

 Audition Process